 Recent shorter pieces include “Instructions for Surviving the Unprecedented,” which appears in 110 Stories: New York Writes After September 11, and “The Annotated Guide,” in A City Imagined: Cape Town and the Meanings of a Place, edited by Stephen Watson.

 Shute is the recipient of a New York Foundation for the Arts Fellowship.
 She has also received residency awards from the Fondazione Bogliasco (Italy), the Tyrone Guthrie Center (Ireland), the Ledig-Rowohlt Foundation (Switzerland), the Julia and David White Artists’ Colony (Costa Rica), and the Djerassi Resident Artists Program (USA).

+From 2012-2016, Shute worked as a fiction editor in Cape Town, South Africa.
 She currently lives and works in New York.